cverluise/patentcity/docs/DE_ANNOTATION_GUIDELINES.md

 ##### Specific cases

-- *Class KL:* In some cases, the classe is given in the form: KL.XXXXXX, in such case, we label the "KL."
+- *Class KL:* In some cases, the class is given in the form: KL.XXXXXX, in such case, we label the "KL."
 See example 2.

 !!! example "Examples"